CecBazinga/AOS-TagService/README.md

 # AOS_TagService
-Implementation of a kernel module aimed to expose a tag-messaging service
+Implementation of a kernel module aimed to expose a tag-messaging exchange service